 SDDA offers two seasons during the year, a “school year” season and a summer season.
-The “school year” season begins in September and culminates with a recital at the conclusion of school.
-The summer season runs during June and July only, with a week off for the July 4th holiday, and August off.
+The “school year” season typically begins in August or September and culminates with a recital at the conclusion of the school year.
+The summer season typically runs during June and July only, with a week off for the July 4th holiday.

 Can I enroll my child mid-season?

 Yes, in many cases.
 We welcome students any time through late November.
 However, after that time, our students are preparing for our year-end recital.
 It is important for dancers to have a certain level of skill for the recital, so we do limit enrollment after that time.
+However, SDDA often offers six-week sessions beginning in January each year for new students, and these classes may become recital classes.
 Please contact us if timing is an issue, and we will do our best to accommodate your student.

 Are parents allowed to observe classes each week?

-Yes!
 SDDA offers a high-definition video observation system so you can watch from the comfort of the lobby.
 This approach helps our younger students to attain self-sufficiency while offering them the reassurance that a parent is waiting right outside, “watching them on TV.”
 Also, we host two in-class parent observation days per year: the last lesson before Christmas break, and a mid-spring class during costume week.
-These are very special days for which you may invite grandparents, aunts & uncles, and the whole family to observe your student’s progress.

-My daughter wants to wear her favorite princess dress or tutu to dance class.
+My daughter wants to wear her favorite princess dress, tutu, or casual clothes to dance class.
 Why do you have a dress code?